Introduction to TDIU and SSDI Benefits

 Remember, the VA disability process is very slow.
 Most appeals take over four years.
 There are currently more than 470,000 appeals waiting for decisions at the VA.
 One veteran fought the VA appeals process by himself for six decades.
-While that isn’t common, it shows you have archaic the VA system is without proper guidance.
+While that isn’t common, it shows you how archaic the VA system can be without proper guidance.

 Common TDIU and SSDI Misconceptions

 Misconception #1: If I’m awarded one benefit I automatically get the other.